Technology Enabled Care (TEC)

 - Near Me Video Appointments – provides an option to attend health, care, and other appointments via video call at home or wherever is convenient.
 The option to have a Near Me appointment is being rolled out across health, social care, housing, and the wider public and third sector.

-- Social Care and Care Homes – are increasing their use of digital approaches across social care and social work, in both institutional and community settings.
+- Digital Social Care – are increasing their use of digital approaches across social care and social work, in both institutional and community settings.

 - Telecare – in partnership with the Local Government Digital Office and TEC in Housing, this workstream is providing leadership and support to drive transformation and innovation to deploy telecare services.
 This is being delivered in collaboration with telecare service providers, citizens, and other key stakeholders.